mjuettner/aws-ssm-ec2ic-demo/README.md

 - `mssh` then executes `ssh <instance id>`
 - `ssh <instance id>` matches the SSH configuration and triggers the ProxyCommand to be executed
 - The `ProxyCommand` uses SSM to establish an SSH tunnel to the EC2 instance
+  - Note: More IAM stuff was skipped here
 - The SSH connection completes over the SSH tunnel

+We skipped a bunch of IAM stuff to focus on the interaction between SSM and EC2 Instance Connect, but know that you have full IAM control over all aspects of those two services.
+You can read the documentation for those services for all the gory details.